Collateral Damage (2002 film): Plot

 Supposedly needing the lavatory, Selena excuses herself from the command room and becomes irritated when Mauro refuses to accompany her.
-After Gordy sees Selena make the same gesture as the masked El Lobo in the video, he realizes that she was the Wolf all along, with Claudio serving as her figurehead, and the entire motive behind their cause is personal revenge for their daughter's death at the hands of the US.

-Furthermore, Gordy surmises the real target is the State Department, and Selena had used him to get past the building's security.
+After Brewer sees Selena make the same gesture as the masked El Lobo in the video, he realizes that she was the Wolf all along, with Claudio serving as her figurehead, and the entire motive behind their cause is personal revenge for their daughter's death at the hands of the US.
+Furthermore, Brewer surmises the real target is the State Department, and Selena had used him to get past the building's security.
 He quickly throws Mauro's bomb-laden toy dinosaur out a window seconds before it explodes.
 Selena then murders a federal agent, taking her duty piece and identification card.
-Brandt, realizing Gordy's suspicions, is shot and killed by Selena while trying to stop her from fleeing the building.
+Brandt, realizing Brewer's suspicions, is shot and killed by Selena while trying to stop her from fleeing the building.

-Gordy chases Selena to the building's underground parking, where she and Claudio ride off through the tunnels on a motorcycle.
-Gordy finds the tunnel control console and closes the gates, preventing their escape.
-He uses an axe to rupture some gas lines along the walls of the tunnel and, as they ride back, Selena shoots at Gordy, unwittingly igniting the gas.
-Gordy jumps through a doorway just as the entire tunnel explodes.

-The couple survive the blast, however, and attack Gordy simultaneously.
-After a short, hand-to-hand fight, Selena is electrocuted from being tossed on the control panel's exposed circuitry, and Claudio is himself killed by an axe thrown into his chest before he can detonate another bomb in the State Department.
+Brewer chases Selena to the building's underground parking, where she and Claudio ride off through the tunnels on a motorcycle.
+Brewer finds the tunnel control console and closes the gates, preventing their escape.
+He uses an axe to rupture some gas lines along the walls of the tunnel and, as they ride back, Selena shoots at Brewer, unwittingly igniting the gas.
+Brewer jumps through a doorway just as the entire tunnel explodes.
+The couple survives the blast, however, and attacks Brewer simultaneously.
+After a short hand-to-hand fight, Selena is electrocuted from being tossed on the control panel's exposed circuitry, and Claudio is himself killed by an axe thrown into his chest before he can detonate another bomb in the State Department.

-In the aftermath, Gordy carries Mauro in his arms as they leave the State Department.
-A newscast voiceover explains that Brewer receives the Presidential Medal of Freedom for preventing one of the worst terrorist attacks in U.S. history.
+In the aftermath, Brewer carries Mauro in his arms as they leave the State Department.
+A newscast voiceover explains that Brewer receives the Presidential Medal of Freedom for preventing one of the worst terrorist attacks in U.S. history; however, he declines all attempts by the press to speak with him.